 Application streaming: Application streaming is the ability to embed an Android application in a website, making it available to all users using other devices such as iPhones, PCs, or Macs.
 Enterprises with a “mobile-first” strategy stream Android applications from the web and don’t need to recode all their applications a second time for desktop users.
 Streaming a native app in a web browser allows for secure data while maintaining a low-cost solution.

 With Genymotion for OCI, enterprises can now streamline their Android application development processes and run tests and QA flows at scale.
 To improve user experience, we’ve automated Genymotion deployment on OCI instances.
-The Genymotion artifact listing on OCI Marketplace offers a streamlined way to start with Genymotion.
+The Genymotion artifact listing on OCI Marketplace (coming soon) offers a streamlined way to start with Genymotion.
 With a few clicks, you can have an Arm-based Genymotion setup deployed on OCI Arm Compute shapes and get it up and running in a matter of minutes.